rosslogan702/HibernateAnalyzer/README.md

 For calculation of the correlation coefficient standard deviation was used.
 Assumption was that population standard deviation formula was used and not sample.

+For the EDIT feature, only the country name, internet users and adult literacy rate can be edited.

 ## Built With